ARSO

 New fallen snow - strong northerly winds in the high alpine regions

 On Wednesday, showers will occur in the north overnight.
 The snowfall level will initially be around 1500 m and will descend rapidly.
 The snow will weaken by Thursday morning.
 By then, 20-40 cm of New fallen snow is expected to fall in the mountains.
 After the passage of the cold front, a strong northerly wind will blow, carrying New fallen snow and building up new snow layers on the southern flanks.
 New fallen snow and blowing snow are the main dangers.
 Danger is increased especially in sloping terrain and in ravines where the height of New fallen snow is higher due to snow accumulations.
 In addition to new fallen snow, weak layers in the snowpack deeper in the snowpack can be a local problem.
 These weak layers are more prevalent in the axis above the forest.
 In particular, a large avalanche can be triggered if the load exceeds the load-bearing capacity of these layers.
-The conditions are difficult and we advise against visiting the high alpine regions!
+The situation is challenging, and strong winds can lead to windfalls below the forest boundary.
+Visiting the mountains is not recommended!

 Snowpack